logo

 15 min read

 Our National Breeding Objective (NBO) in New Zealand is to breed dairy cows that efficiently convert feed into profit.
-We rank cows and bulls on their ability to meet this objective using the index known as Breeding Worth (BW).
+Cows and bulls are ranked on their ability to meet this objective using the index known as Breeding Worth (BW).

 BW is calculated by combining breeding values with the appropriate economic values for each trait and adding them all together.